yitao36/tp/docs/UserGuide.md

 Deletes the event at the specified index.
 Cannot be undone.

-Format: `delete INDEX`
+Format: `delete:event INDEX`

 * Deletes the event at the specified `INDEX`.
 * The index refers to the index number shown in the currently displayed event list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delete 2` deletes the 2nd evebt in the displayed event list.
+* `delete:event 2` deletes the 2nd evebt in the displayed event list.

 <br>